-The purpose of this correspondence is to provide the Advance Notice (defined below) to Philadelphia City Council of proposed changes in rates and charges by the Philadelphia Water Department ("Department") to implement the annual adjustment to the Tiered Assistance Program Rate Rider Surcharge Rates ("TAP-R") and to revise related water, sewer and fire service connection quantity charges.
+The purpose of this correspondence is to provide formal notice of changes in rates and charges proposed by the Philadelphia Water Department ("Department" or "PWD") to implement the annual adjustment to the Tiered Assistance Program Rate Rider Surcharge Rates ("TAP-R") and to revise related water, sewer and fire service connection quantity charges.
 The proposed changes in rates and charges, if approved by the Philadelphia Water, Sewer and Storm Water Rate Board ("Rate Board"), will take effect on September 1, 2021.
 The following rates and charges will be impacted by the new TAP-R:

-Rates/Charges Rates and Charges Section Reference Total Water Quantity Charges Section 2.l(c)(l) Total Sewer Quantity Charges Section 3.3(b)(l) Total Fire Service Quantity Charges Section 9.1(d)(l) TAP-R Surcharge Rates Section 10.3
+Rates/Charges Rates and Charges Section Reference Total Water Quantity Charges Section 2.1(c)(1) Total Sewer Quantity Charges Section $3.3(b)(l)$ Total Fire Service Quantity Charges Section $9.1(d)(l)$ TAP-R Surcharge Rates Section 10.3